 What is hand-foot-and-mouth disease in children?

-appears on the palms of the hands and soles of the feet.
-Small blisters also occur
+in the mouth and a rash on the palms of the hands and soles of the feet.
+Some children

 What causes hand-foot-and-mouth disease in a child?

 Hand-foot-and-mouth disease is caused by a virus.
 The most common viruses that cause

 Coxsackievirus A6—symptoms may be more severe